KorventennFR/AE-Neural-Net-with-Reactives-agents-NetLogo-/README.md

 DESCRIPTION :
 *********************

-Implementation of a simple Auto-encoder Neural Net with reactives agents in NetLogo
+Implementation of a simple Auto-encoder Neural Net with reactives agents in NetLogo.
+A report in available in english.

 *********************
 REQUIREMENTS :